 Nowhere else but in Crossrail Place I found myself a coffee which is over the London standards.

 Neither noisy nor low, the ambience of this place compliments the kind of food offered.
 The atmosphere is good with a simplistic setting, very spacious.
 It feels quite Japanese, the minimalistic interior of the restaurant with pretty indigenous woodcraft.
 It is quite natural in its setting, not a fancy and royal London dining room.

 Service at Sticks ‘N’ Sushi

 Customer care is a good restaurant’s plus package and this place has it.
 The waiting staff is cooperative which does make the atmosphere a little more relaxing.
 The chef prepares the food once the order is placed yet the serving time is quite good.

 The Bill – What I paid

 For high-quality sushi and grilled Japanese food mix, the prices are good on the pocket as well.
 Stick ‘N’ Sushi is the choice for fresh, healthy and exquisite Japanese fusion cuisine.
 I paid a not very hefty £62.77 for the main course, dessert and of course the coffee.

-Overall it was a pleasant experience.
+Overall this Japanese Restaurant it was a pleasant experience.
 Not only the fusion food is very good but the atmosphere and service are equally pleasing.
 I think the high quality of overall service is the reason for this chain’s fame across the Nordic Region.
 For me, it lived up to my expectations.

 Some very delicious Japanese food is what I had wanted when I decided to dine at Sticks ‘N’ Sushi but the creamy liquorice was definitely the plus.